-Philtower Tower is a Tulsa historic building located at 427 S Boston, Oklahoma.
-The tower constructed in 1928 is an example of neo-Gothic and art deco architecture.
-It was listed on the National Register of Historic Places in 1979.
-It was also included in the Oil Capital Historic District on December 13, 2010.
-It is a beautifully colorful, sloping shingle-tiled roof that crowns the 24-story house.
-It provides a range of deluxe services, unparalleled downtown views, and diligent attention to security concerns.
-WiFi Internet connection is available in the building.
+The Philtower, LLC is a famous Tower located in Tulsa, Oklahoma.
+The Tower is a notable historic building located at 427 S Boston.
+The Philtower, LLC was built in 1928 and is a remarkable representation of both neo-Gothic and art deco architectural styles.
+The Tower earned its place on the National Register of Historic Places in 1979 and became part of the Oil Capital Historic District on December 13, 2010.
+The Tower's 24-story structure is adorned with a stunning, multi-colored, sloping shingle-tiled roof, and it offers a range of deluxe services, unparalleled downtown views, and meticulous attention to security concerns.
+Additionally, there is WiFi Internet connectivity available throughout the building.

 Best Landmarks in Tulsa